 Generate your own prompts at Writing Prompts – Language is a Virus or First Line Generator.
 If you’ve never used a prompt, you’ll be surprised at how they help you find stories you never would have written any other what.
 Start writing with the prompt, and then let the movement of the words carry you along.
 You’re not under any obligation to finish these prompts and turn them into stories.
 Play and have fun, and learn the joy of writing.

 Learn how to establish a group that will be a safe place for writers to show their work.
-Read Coffee and Ink or Writing Alone, Writing Together.
+Read the books Coffee and Ink or Writing Alone, Writing Together.
 It’s scary showing your work to other people, and you should read one of the above books to understand what a group can provide and what it can’t.
 Finding the right group can make all the difference.
 You’re in the writing biz for the long haul, and your fellow authors will be rooting for you to succeed.

 Which sections in the bookstore call to you?
 Where would your book fit?
 Pull out five books and make notes on the length, structure, and point of view.
 Write down agents’ names while you’re at it.
 Look at the covers and begin thinking about a cover for your work-in-progress.
-Most important, know that you will see your book on this very same shelf or that you will release a dynamite, self-published work that will occupy a niche in an online bookstore.
+Most important, know that you will see your book on this very same shelf or that you will release a dynamite, self-published work that will occupy an identifiable niche in an online bookstore.

 The best way to learn to write is to imitate other writers.
-Join a “fan fiction” group at https://www.fanfiction.net/.
+Join a “fan fiction” group at www.fanfiction.net/.
 Be Hailey Wood, above, or one of the many authors who get book contracts why imitating the writing styles and using the characters of the authors they love.

 The days of solitary writers working alone in a garret are gone!
 If you can’t find a local writing group–and that’s the case for many who live in rural locations, join an online writing community.
+Here are a few:

-Use Outlook or another calendar program to schedule your writing time.
+Use Outlook or Google calendar program to schedule your writing time.
 Look for wasted time: a lunch hour or ride on commuter rail.
 Scott Turow penned his books on the train.
 You can, too.
 The key to writing productively is to make an unbreakable date with yourself.
 Do not wait for inspiration to strike.
 Think of writing as a non-negotiable, like brushing your teeth.
 You don’t decide every day whether to brush your teeth or not, do you?
 Same goes for writing.
 Just do it.
 And, start by putting it on your calendar.

 Set a word-count goal for each writing session.
 See how fast you can produce 800 to 1000 words.
 Write leaning forward.